 If you have one more day in London, add a day in South Kensington marvelling at the results of a few great minds in the late 19th century and enjoy the royal park.
 Find the details in our link below:

 The corner of London once nicknamed the “Albertopolis” is one of the most beautiful part of London.
 Now more commonly known as South Kensington, it is steep in history as home to the royal palace for most of the 18th century and where Queen Victoria spent her formative years.
-It is an art, science and cultural hub with iconic institutions like Victoria & Albert Museum, … Continue reading A day out in London at the Natural History Museum and Kensington Gardens
+It is an art, science and … Continue reading A day out in London at the Natural History Museum and Kensington Gardens

 Additional Travel Tips: